nikhiljiddigi/Agentic-DevOps/README.md

 # Agentic DevOps

-The concept of Agentic DevOps got introduced in Microsoft Build conference 2025.
+The concept of Agentic DevOps got introduced in Microsoft Build conference 2024.
 Agentic DevOps is a paradigm, not a product.
 It's accessible to all, regardless of your tech stack or tooling.
 Use AI-powered tools like Cursor, Windsurf, Claude Code, Continue, Cline, or open-source models like Llama 4, Mistral, DeepSeek, Qwen.
 Deploy on-prem with vLLM, SGLang, or in the cloud with AWS, GCP, Azure.

 # Agentic DevOps with DSPy + MCP

 A comprehensive demonstration of Agentic DevOps using DSPy and Model Context Protocol (MCP).
-The convep

-This suite includes three specialized agents and a combined demo showcasing automated PR reviews, tech debt analysis, and incident response.
+This suite includes various specialized AI agents that automate various DevOps workflows and processes.

 ## 🎯 Features

-- **PR Review Agent**: Automated security analysis, documentation review, and impact assessment
+- **CI/CD Failure Explainer**: Analyzes pipeline failures and suggests remediation steps
+- **Incident RCA Generator**: Generates root cause analysis for production incidents
+- **Infrastructure Anomaly Explainer**: Detects and explains infrastructure anomalies
+- **Pre-Reviewer**: Automated code review before human review
+- **Pre-Deploy Config Gate**: Validates deployment configurations before release
+- **Security Vulnerability Watcher**: Monitors and analyzes security vulnerabilities
-- **Tech Debt Agent**: Dependency analysis, code complexity scanning, and test coverage reporting
+- **Tech Debt Analyzer**: Identifies and prioritizes technical debt
-- **Incident Response Agent**: Automated incident diagnosis, remediation, and reporting

 ## 📋 Prerequisites